iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 const { nodeLoader } = usePresentationTreeNodeLoader({ ...args, seedTreeModel });
 ```

+### Diagnostics improvements and OpenTelemetry

+The Presentation [Diagnostics API](../presentation/advanced/Diagnostics.md) has been upgraded from `@alpha` to `@beta`.
+Several new features have also been added:

+- Ability to retrieve backend version when sending a request from the frontend.
+See [Getting request diagnostics on the frontend](../presentation/advanced/Diagnostics.md#getting-request-diagnostics-on-the-frontend) section for an example.
+- Ability to request diagnostics on the backend at the [PresentationManager]($presentation-backend) level.
+See [Getting diagnostics for all requests](../presentation/advanced/Diagnostics.md#getting-diagnostics-for-all-requests) section for an example.
+- Introduced a new `@itwin/presentation-opentelemetry` package that provides an easy way to convert Presentation Diagnostics objects to OpenTelemetry objects.
+See [Diagnostics and OpenTelemetry](../presentation/advanced/Diagnostics.md#diagnostics-and-opentelemetry) section for an example.

 ## IModelSchemaLoader replaced with SchemaLoader

 Replaced `IModelSchemaLoader` with `SchemaLoader` class and function to get schemas from an iModel.
 This allows us to remove the ecschema-metadata dependency in core-backend.